Graduate Staff Insurance Enrollment FAQs

 Enrollment and waiver links will only be available during the annual open enrollment period beginning in July and during the spring enrollment period beginning in December.
 Deadlines are announced closer to those periods.

 You will not be able to enroll without first contacting your department to complete payroll information so that your eligibility is recognized by Human Resources and then communicated to Academic HealthPlans (AHP), the portal in which you can enroll in medical and dental benefits.
 You must also have a valid Social Security Number in the system before you can access Benefitfocus, the portal in which you can enroll in voluntary benefits.

 Once the above has taken place, you will receive separate emails from AHP and Benefitfocus with a link to enroll and will have 30 days to do so.
 If you are waiting to be assigned an SSN, you may not receive an email from Benefitfocus.
 Please reach out to email@example.com after some time has passed from submitting your new SSN to your business office if you are not able to access Benefitfocus.

 If you are offered a benefits-eligible graduate staff position with Purdue in August or September while Open Enrollment is going on (more information below), you still have 30 days from hire to complete your enrollment (meaning the open enrollment deadline may not negatively impact you).

 Annual Open Enrollment

-Each year, Purdue University hold an open enrollment period beginning in July in which you may enroll in graduate staff benefits for the academic year*.
+Each year, Purdue University holds an open enrollment period beginning in July in which you may enroll in graduate staff benefits for the academic year*.